While we're sure the kids (and Dad) have got our Mother's Day prezzies under control, we think homemade offerings are always the best...

 We love ourselves a spot of rock painting at the best of times… so what better excuse than some Mother’s Day craft with the kids?
-Grab yourselves a few pebbles on your next daily bout of exercising (please follow government advice on this), then dust off the brushes and paint.
+Grab yourselves a few pebbles on your next day out, then dust off the brushes and paint.
 Your young ‘uns could do a rock portrait for all members of the family while they’re at it!
 Mer Mag also offers a free printable ‘Mom, you rock’ cover to pop on the box.
 We approve!

 2. Tin can planters

-We’re pretty sure you must have some canned goods in the house at this time!
+We’re pretty sure you must have some canned goods in the house, who doesn’t?!
 Well, once you’re done with your tins of beans, why not turn them into some super-cute planters?
 These gorgeous and vibrant upcycled pots by The Best Ideas For Kids are perfect for housing a succulent or cactus.